ChenxiJ/Eight-Puzzle-Game/README.md

 ## Getting Started

-Install Visual Studio and OpenGL for visualisation of the solving process of each state (https://learnopengl.com/).
+Install Visual Studio (the game is implemented in C++) and OpenGL for visualisation of the solving process of each state (https://learnopengl.com/).

 ## Example of initial and final state of the game